joinpursuit/AC_4_Web/units/fundamentals/lessons/strings/strings.md

 ### Immutability

-If we want to capitalize the first letter of a string variable, we may naturaly want to do the following:
+If we want to capitalize the first letter of a string variable, we may naturally want to do the following:

 ```js
 var name = 'jane'